iamlothian/Implement.js/README.md

 There is much more to it than that though so i suggest you read:
 [JavaScript constructors, prototypes, and the `new` keyword](http://pivotallabs.com/javascript-constructors-prototypes-and-the-new-keyword/)

-NOTE: Implaments makes no assumption about your contructors, so you should write you own guard code.
+NOTE: Implements makes no assumption about your contractors, so you should write you own guard code.
 Here is an example:
 [Basic JavaScript Part 4: Enforcing New on Constructor Functions](http://elegantcode.com/2010/12/21/basic-javascript-part-4-enforcing-new-on-constructor-functions/)

 ...
 Now that you are familiar with these consept, back to Implament.js.